-Dental plaque samples collected at protocol specified time points will be analyzed for S. mutans using mitis-salivarius bacitracin (MSB) agar plates.
-Upon arrival at C3 Jian laboratories, saliva samples will be aliquoted and stored at -80°C for testing using qRT-PCR and/or bacterial community analysis, while plaque samples will be diluted in microbiology growth medium (TH Broth) and plated on MSB agar in triplicate.
+Dental plaque and stimulated saliva samples collected at protocol specified time points will be analyzed for S. mutans using mitis-salivarius bacitracin (MSB) agar plates (see Appendix C).
+Upon arrival at C3 Jian laboratories, plaque and saliva samples will be diluted in microbiology growth medium (TH Broth) and plated on MSB agar in triplicate.
 After anaerobic incubation at 37°C for 48-72 hours, all growth on the plates will be quantified by colony count.
 The use of microbiological media containing antimicrobial agents to selectively culture bacterial groups from mixed bacterial community is a standard method in microbiological identification of bacteria present in clinical analysis.
 Streptococcus species present in the oral cavity have been traditionally isolated from oral cavity samples using MSB agar plates.
 The antimicrobial activity of crystal violet dye, high sucrose content, sodium tellurite and bacitracin effectively prevent the growth of all bacteria except for streptococci.
 Further differentiation of streptococci is accomplished by observing colony morphology.
 S. mutans grows in large blue colonies with dry frosted tops or pale blue gumdrops and can be differentiated from other bacterial colonies.